micolous/cbus/docs/dbus_client.rst

 	:param group_addr: Group addresses to turn on lights for, up to 9.
 	:type group_addr: ay

+	:returns: Single-byte string with code for the confirmation event.
+	:rtype: s

 	.. code-block:: sh

 		# Turn on lights for GA 1 and 2.